New Hampshire Recount Laws

 Payer of costs depends on outcome of recount

 For state general elections, the cost paid by the initiator varies by office and by vote margin; the cost increases as the vote margin increases.
-See section 660:2.
+RSA § 660:2.
 The cost of the recount is refunded to the person applying for the recount if the recount shows them to be the actual winner.
-A partial refund is also made if the recount shows them to have lost by a margin of less than one percent.
-See Section 660:6.
+A partial refund of fees may be available if the recount shows the inititator lost by a margin of less than one percent.
+RSA § 660:6.

-For state and presidential primaries, the cost is paid by the initiator and varies by office and vote margin, and the fee schedule in Section 660:2 is applied.
-See Section 660:7.
+For state and presidential primaries, the cost is paid by the initiator and varies by office and vote margin, and the fee schedule in RSA § 660:2 is applied.
+RSA § 660:7.
 The cost of the recount is refunded to the person applying for the recount if the recount shows them to be the actual winner, or to be qualified to receive at least one more delegate, or to be entitled to federal funding.
-See Section 660:9 and 660:9-a.
+RSA § 660:9 and RSA § 660:9-a.

 The cost paid by the petitioner for town, school district, and village district elections is uniform for all offices, but varies by the vote margin; the cost increases as the vote margin increases.
-A partial refund of fees is paid if the initiator is found to have lost by a margin of less than one percent, and a full refund of all fees is paid if they are found to be the actual winner of the election.
-See Section 669:31.
+A partial refund of fees may be available if the petitioner is found to have lost by a margin of less than one percent, and a full refund of all fees is paid if they are found to be the actual winner of the election.
+RSA § 669:31.

-Paid entirely by state or county (constitutional amendments)
+Paid entirely by state or county (for constitutional amendments)

 Initiator pays set or per jurisdiction fee (town and county)

-There does not appear to be a fee for recounts on state constitutional amendments.
+There is no fee for recounts on state constitutional amendments that pass or fail by no more than one percent of the votes cast.
 For county referendums, the cost is a flat $25.
 For recounts on local questions, the cost is $10 for each 1,000 ballots or fraction thereof cast in the town, not to exceed $50.
-See Sections 660:10, 660:12, and 660:13.
-The statues are silent on the subject of rembursement for voter initiated recounts.
+RSA § 660:10, 660:12, and 660:13.
+If the recount changes the outcome of the ballot measure, there is no fee rembursement for voter initiated recounts.

 Statutes specify that recount must be public